qcif/data-curator/README.md

 ![data curator icon](static/img/data-curator-banner.png)

-Data Curator is a simple desktop CSV editor to help describe, validate and share usable open data.
+Data Curator is a simple desktop data editor to help describe, validate and share usable open data.

 ## Why do we need Data Curator?